videowhisper/HTML5-Videochat-PHP/README.md

 Warning: some of these features are not active/implemented in this simplified edition, but can be enabled as in turnkey site edition.

 ## Installation Instructions
-Before installing, make sure your hosting environment meets all [requirements](https://videowhisper.com/?p=Requirements) including for a HTML5 WebRTC streaming relay.
-Production implementations should also involve Session Control.
+Before installing, make sure your hosting environment meets all [requirements](https://videowhisper.com/?p=Requirements) including the Wowza SE as HTML5 WebRTC streaming relay.
+Production implementations should also involve Session Control for security and website integration (like list of live channels).

  1. If you don't use a [turnkey webrtc relay streaming hosting](https://webrtchost.com/hosting-plans/), configure WebRTC and SSL with Wowza SE.
  2. Deploy files to your web installation location.
 (Example: yoursite.domain/html5-videochat/)